Industry's First Artificial Intelligence-Based Vector Drawing Experience Now Available in CorelDRAW Graphics Suite 2017

 Availability and Pricing

 CorelDRAW Graphics Suite 2017 is now available in English, German, Italian, French, Spanish, Brazilian Portuguese, Dutch, Polish, Czech, Russian, Chinese Simplified, Chinese Traditional, Turkish, and Japanese.
 Download the software now at www.coreldraw.com.
-The full version is priced at $499 USD.
-Registered users of any previous version of CorelDRAW Graphics Suite may upgrade for $199 USD (excludes NFR, OEM and Academic versions).
+The full version is priced at EUR699 / £599.99.
+Registered users of any previous version of CorelDRAW Graphics Suite may upgrade for EUR349 / £299.99 (excludes NFR, OEM and Academic versions).
 CorelDRAW Graphics Suite X8 customers can take advantage of a special upgrade price directly within their product.
-Subscription is available for $29.95 USD per month or $198 USD per year.
-Upgrade Program pricing is $99 USD per year.
+Subscription is available for EUR34.95 / £29.99 per month or EUR239.40 / £199.99 per year.
+Upgrade Program pricing is EUR119.40 / £109.99 per year.
+(Prices include VAT).
 Commercial and educational volume licenses are also available.

 About Corel